Colorful, dramatic, and large-scale: riffing on several sf/f topics

 (and just to be REALLY CLEAR, I love them both.
 But the differences are fascinating, since it’s the same author adapting his work after almost 30 years.
 And how often do you get to see *that*?)

-How someone perceives the personalities of the characters in the series will vary from how they appear in the book if for no other reason than to see an actor embody the character, and infuse the character with their own understanding is going to be different than what any individual reader imagined while reading it, write?
+How someone perceives the personalities of the characters in the series will vary from how they appear in the book if for no other reason than to see an actor embody the character, and infuse the character with their own understanding is going to be different than what any individual reader imagined while reading it, right?
 But as the author of the linked blog post points out (and you should go read the whole post yourself, it is really good!), the central characters of Crowley and Aziraphale are written differently.

 The author of the blog post lays out differences in the characters they saw.
 For me, the thing I noticed was the series!Crowley became more cynical and more angry over the centuries.
 Tempting Eve to take the apple was just a bit of fun, and he never expected that god would throw the humans out of the idyllic garden and into the harsh world because of it.
 Meanwhile, book!Crowley’s level of cynicism doesn’t ever overwhelm his baseline facade of cool detachment.

 Similarly, book!Aziraphale isn’t all sweetness and light.
-Yes, he the softie who gave the flaming sword to Adam and Eve so that they could protect themself, but in the book he also has no compunction with using his powers to frighten away mobsters.
+Yes, he’s the softie who gave the flaming sword to Adam and Eve so that they could protect themself, but in the book he also has no compunction with using his powers to frighten away mobsters.
 And he’s also the one who suggests killing the 11-year-old anti-Christ.
 In the book it is Aziraphale who sincerely makes the argument that it is for the greater good.
 In the series, those arguments were given to the Archangel Gabriel.
 Series!Aziraphale has been trying to stick to the divine plan for the last 6,000 years, and remains convinced until rather late that heaven will listen to reason if only things are explained to them.
 While book!Aziraphale knows that that will never happen.

 The novel was definitely about questioning authority and questioning the roles society assigns you and questioning the definitions of morality.
 There was also a lot of commentary about the nature of power structures, the nature of ignorance, and the power of denial.
 And all of that is still in the series, but the subtle shift, most evident in the slightly different characterizations of Aziraphale and Crowley, and how their arcs play out, shifts more of the emphasis onto not just questioning authority, but holding authority accountable.
 It’s not just questioning roles assigned to you, but asking why those roles never allow for vulnerability.
 And it doesn’t just question the definitions of morality, by the time the show is over it demonstrates that the traditional picture of the forces of heaven isn’t different in any important way from the forces of hell.

 Love plays a much more overt role in the themes of the series than in the book.
 Adam’s love for the part of the country where he grew up, his love for his friends, his love of the idea of what his dog should be, and so forth all play a big role in averting the apocalypse.
 Then there is the mutual love and respect of Aziraphale and Crowley (and you can’t just call it friendship: Aziraphale threatens to never speak to him again if he doesn’t think of something, and Crowley stops time itself and then gives the 11-year-old anti-Christ the pep talk he needs to avert the apocalypse; that’s love).
-And of course, it’s Adam’s realization the importance of his earthly parents loving and caring for him, and how it trumps his Satanic heritage is the heart of the resolution.
+And of course, it’s Adam’s realization about the importance of his earthly parents loving and caring for him, and how it trumps his Satanic heritage is the heart of the resolution.